Sign In Register

 Is Turton a Good Place to Live?

-Based on current data, Turton receives an overall livability score of 4.4 out of 5.0, earning a grade of A. Key strengths include low unemployment, a highly educated population, high health insurance coverage.
+Based on current data, Turton receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, a highly educated population, abundant sunshine.
 Areas to be aware of include below-average incomes.
-Turton stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Turton offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Turton is $46,875, 38% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-9.3% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 19 minutes, shorter than most U.S. cities.

 Education

-Turton is a highly educated community — 59.4% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
+Turton is a highly educated community / 59.4% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
 87.5% have completed high school.
-Area schools have an average test score of 5.4/10.
+Local schools score 6.3/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Turton has a cool climate with an average annual temperature of 44°F. Winters average 13°F in January while summers reach 73°F in July.
+With 276 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 23.7 inches.
 Air quality is rated Good with a median AQI of 35.

-Turton has a population of 43 with a density of 116 people per square mile.
+Turton has a population of 43 with a density of 116 people per square mile, spread across 0.4 square miles.
 The median age is 54.1 years, 39% older than the national median of 38.9.
+The gender split is 51.2% female and 48.8% male.
 The city is predominantly White (100%).
+English is the primary language spoken at home by 100% of residents.
+32.0% of the population are veterans, above the national rate of 6.0%.
+0.0% of residents have a disability (below the 13.0% national average).
+98.3% have health insurance coverage.

 Population